ricomariani/CG-SQL-author/docs/user_guide/09_statements_summary_and_error_checking.md

 end;
 ```

-This form is not quite syntactic sugar because there are some interesting rules:
+This form is more than syntactic sugar because there are some interesting rules:

 * the `proc savepoint` form must be used at the top level of the procedure, hence no `leave` or `continue` may escape it
 * within `begin`/`end` the `return` form may not be used; you must use `rollback return` or `commit return` (see below)